GillesBareilles/SOD321_Linear_Programming.jl/README.md

 - [ ] Lazy callback
 - [ ] Implement solve function
 - [ ] Update polynomial model to new structure, test on all instances.
+- [ ] Bound ui by n, for potential better relaxations.

 ### Example